University Handbook, Section F:

 - For more information on military benefits see http://www.k-state.edu/veteran/benefits/.

 Resources for Students and Faculty

 F20 Educational and Student Services.
-Faculty and unclassified professionals have opportunities for advisory and counseling contact with individual students and student groups.
-It is therefore important to understand the full range of resources available to students to augment their personal growth and development.
-All too often students are unaware of services available and need recommendations and assistance from interested faculty and unclassified professionals.
+Faculty and unclassified professionals have opportunities for advisory and professional contact with individual students and student groups.
+It is important to understand the full range of resources available to students to augment their personal growth and development.
+See the following for resource and referral information:

 F40 Classification of students.
 A student who is a high school graduate, or who offers 15 acceptable units of high school work, is classified as a freshman.
 A student is advanced to a higher classification upon successful university completion of sufficient credit hours as listed below:

 F41 Student records.
 Kansas State University is in compliance with the Family Educational Rights and Privacy Act (FERPA) of 1974, as amended; this law established specific guidelines concerning the release of information and the students’ privileges to inspect and review their own educational records.
 The Kansas State University student records policy can be found on the Registrar’s website, http://www.k-state.edu/registrar/a_r/#REVIEW.
 For additional information about student records see http://www.k-state.edu/registrar/ferpa/.

 F42 Directory information.
 See the Student Records Policy, http://www.k-state.edu/registrar/a_r/.